davidterranova/cqrs/README.md

     // Apply returns a list of events that should be emitted when the command is applied func (c cmdCreate) Apply(aggregate *domain.Group) ([]eventsourcing.Event[domain.Group], error) {
+      // aggregate is at this stage loaded from write model (eventstore)
+      // more advanced business logic involving the aggregate itself
+      // should be done here

       return []eventsourcing.Event[domain.Group]{
         // the new group is created
         domain.NewEvtGroupCreated(c.AggregateId(), 0, c.IssuedBy()),